 Participants are motivated by life events and other triggers, meetings with a financial advisor, financial wellness education that addresses competing financial demands, and personalized communications, such as retirement income projections.

 In-person meetings are the strongest motivators of positive participant action, while calculators and worksheets have the next greatest impact.
 The demand for mobile device functionality is growing, especially among younger workers.

 Retirement plan participant research methodology

 This research is based on a national survey of 2,508 full-time workers, ages 22 to 68, who have been contributing to their current employer’s defined contribution retirement plan for at least one year.
 The sample is weighted to represent the national population of retirement plan participants, using the same methodology implemented in the first wave of the study conducted in 2012.
-Read about the 2012 study here.
 The current study is the latest addition to the Lincoln Retirement Power Program, which includes research and viewpoints on central issues related to retirement planning—with a focus on driving better retirement outcomes.